 You will sign a separate consent before you have the procedure.
 The time required for this procedure is approximately 3 hours.
 You will have to remain in a semi-reclining position for the entire time.
 A needle will be inserted into a vein in your arm.
-Your blood will be sent through a machine, filtered to separate the different types of blood cells, certain white blood cells will be taken out, and the remainder of your blood will be returned to your circulation through a second needle inserted into a vein in the same or your other arm.
-This process will continue until all of your blood has been filtered up to $2\frac{1}{2}$ times and will take about two hours.
-The total amount of blood taken from you is about 30-40 mL (2-3 tablespoons).
+Your blood will be sent through a machine, filtered to separate the different types of blood cells, certain white blood cells will be taken out, and the remainder of your blood will be returned to your circulation through a second needle inserted into a vein in your other arm.
+This process will continue until all of your blood has been filtered about $2\frac{1}{2}$ times.
 In addition, 100 ml of plasma (the fluid part of your blood) will be saved.

-During this procedure, you will receive two solutions, saline and one of the following blood thinners to keep your blood from clotting: citrate only or, citrate with heparin.
+During this procedure, you will receive two solutions, saline and one of the following blood thinners to keep your blood from clotting: citrate only, citrate with heparin, or heparin only.
 You will be monitored during and for 30 minutes after the leukapheresis and instructed to inform the medical staff immediately of any discomfort.
 Your body will make more white cells within a few days.
 Losing the amount of blood and the number of white blood cells that are collected does not pose a danger to you or to your health.